K-0x4b/task-manager-cli/README.md

 ## Features

 - Add tasks with title, description, due date, and priority
-- View all tasks in a list
+- View a list of all tasks with their details
 - Mark tasks as completed
 - Delete tasks by ID
-- Simple and interactive CLI with input validation
+- Simple, interactive CLI with input validation

 ---